KevinZ0217/fast_dinov2/README.md

               └── ...
 ```
 Change the output folder path in ```linear_probe_submit_1K.sh``` and ```linear_probe_submit_100.sh```.
 With the trained linear classifier in step 3, run ```sh linear_probe_submit_1K.sh``` and ```linear_probe_submit_100.sh```.
+5. Instance recognition: change the path for teacher checkpoint, config, and dataset in instance_recognition.sh.
+Run ```sh instance_recognition.sh```